thorbjoernheise/cipher_in_c/README.md

 ```
 ./caesar -3
 ```
+This implementation uses the CS50 library and it's get_string function, as it is an enhancement of a problem set from [Harvards CS50](https://cs50.harvard.edu/x/2020/psets/2/caesar/).
+But you can easily replace it by standard C input functions.

 ## Warning

 As this program is written in C, it is important to be aware of potential security risks such as buffer overflows and other memory-related vulnerabilities.
 This implementation has been tested and is considered safe for use, but it's always a good practice to be cautious when working with low-level languages like C.

-This problem is an enhancement of a problem set from [Harvards CS50](https://cs50.harvard.edu/x/2020/psets/2/caesar/).